 Stay At Home Mom?
 Stay At Home Dad?

-The kissing may come when the weary couple finally gets a few moments alone together, courtesy of an accommodating in-law, a stolen hour when the children are at a party, or in between his-and-hers project deadlines.
+The kissing may come when the weary couple finally finds a few moments alone together, courtesy of an accommodating in-law, a stolen hour when the children are at a party, or in between his-and-hers project deadlines.

 I’d like to think that the kissing element of the equation hasn’t been slowed to a grinding halt by the way we lead our (hectic, frantic) lives; I fear that we’ve all bought into a way of life, or slipped into it – that is ultimately taking our families for a ride.